Education, Facility, Organisation

 Recording a podcast in The Hague

-• Lecturers need to arrange room reservations for students (in connection with a study assignment).
-For example, by reserving the Media Centre in blocks and letting students in.
+- Lecturers arrange room reservations for students (in connection with an assignment in study).
+For example, by reserving the Mediacenter in blocks and letting students in.

-• The podcast can be recorded by means of a Micro SD card (you must bring your own) that can be plugged into the podcast device or by means of the available cable that can be connected to your own laptop.
+- The podcast can be recorded by means of a Micro SD card (you must bring your own) that can be plugged into the podcast device or by means of the available cable to your own laptop.

-• For the recording of a podcast, the Future Learning Office (FLO) can provide technical support to get you started.
+- For the recording of a podcast, the Future Learning Office (FLO) can provide technical support for the first time.
 This includes explaining how the recording is made and what options the current technical setup has.

-A manual is available in the room if you require more information about the equipment and how to work with it.
+A manual is available in the room if more information is required about the equipment and how to work with it.

 Would you like more information or make a reservation at the Media Centre?